 This is a big problem in investing.
 Some years ago, I wrote about a certain style of analysis that some mutual fund experts had adopted.
 They would go through the past portfolios of equity mutual funds and hold up examples of stocks that the fund had bought but which had not done well.
 This was then used as an example of the poor quality of fund management.
 The problem with this approach is that it completely abandons the idea of an investment portfolio and of the value of diversification.
 It's a perfect example of the nirvana fallacy.

 When you are evaluating an investment portfolio, then there are going to be some stocks that do not do well.
 At Value Research, we have always had the approach that perfection is not possible.
 If you aim for perfection, you will be immobilised into inaction and your money will spend a lot of time sitting in a savings bank account.
-Value Research Stock Advisor is now three years and four months old.
-During this time, we have recommended a total of 48 stocks, out of which 40 are currently in our 'Buy' list.
+Value Research Stock Advisor is now three years and seven months old.
+During this time, we have recommended a total of 51 stocks, out of which 43 are currently in our 'Buy' list.
 We have had a few stocks that have done badly.
 A bulk of the stocks have done well and a certain set of stocks have done extremely well.
 All in all, our recommendations have done well.

 I and my team analyse the failed recommendations and make sure that we have learnt the correct lessons from them.
 In fact, we have specifically rejected some stocks that looked good but had a key resemblance to some of our past failures.